Late repayments can cause you serious money problems. See our debt help guides.

 The bottom line

-Lendable prides itself on offering a quick and simple peer-to-peer personal loans platform.
+Lendable prides itself on offering a quick and simple personal loans platform.
 If you think you’re likely to repay your loan back early then Lendable may be worth considering as it currently doesn’t charge any fees or penalties for making overpayments or repaying your loan in full.

 Frequently asked questions